p0t4t0sandwich/ServerPanelManager/README.md

 Link to our support: [Discord](https://discord.gg/NffvJd95tk)

-Feel free to create an issue/PR if:
+Feel free to create an issue/PR:

-- you find a bug
+- if you find a bug
-- you need to port this mod/plugin to an unsupported platform/version.
+- if you need to port this mod/plugin to an unsupported platform/version.
 Older MC implementations are built on an as-needed basis.
-- your panel isn't supported yet.
+- if your panel isn't supported yet.
 We can do some digging to see if it's possible to add support for it.
-- the game event you want to listen for hasn't been implemented yet.
+- if the game event you want to listen for hasn't been implemented yet.

 ## Download